ibm-cloud-docs/EventStreams/mirroring.md

 |topic (note, this is specific to the checkpoint topic)    | A.checkpoints.internal | Reader |
 {: caption="Table 4.
 Access policies needed on cluster B" caption-side="bottom"}

-Cluster A should have the same access policies apart from the last one which should be on B.checkpoints.internal.
+Cluster A should have the same access policies apart from the last one that should be on `B.checkpoints.internal`.

 ## Mirroring user controls
 {: #user_controls}